 CURRENT EMPLOYMENT OPPORTUNITIES

 Only IU students approved for federal work-study funding are eligible for these positions.
-We are currently hiring for Fall 2018.

 - A semester-long commitment to the weekly schedule.
 The number of hours per week varies by person, depending on work-study award amount, but seven to ten hours per week is typical.